bnomei/kirby3-autoid/README.md

           translate: false
 ```

-> AutoID has no working custom Field yet.
-It just uses the core `hidden`-type.
-Or use a readonly `text`.
-> Maybe later it will have a custom Field to display value in panel but using `hidden` will keep on working.
+> This Plugin has an optional Field called `autoid` which is a non-translatable and disabled Text-Field.
+Use it with `type: autoid`.

 ## Usage autoid()